agardnerIT/site/_posts/2019/2019-06-07-pitometer-open-source-autonomous-quality-gates.md

 Imagine releasing software with zero upfront meetings.
 Imagine a release that was tested and promoted (or rejected) through your pipeline automatically.
 Imagine being able to mix and match the tools that provide those metrics.
 Imagine a world where you didn’t constantly argue over release acceptance / quality criteria.
 Imagine an open source tool that did all of that.
 Meet Pitometer...

+**NOTE: THIS TUTORIAL REFERS TO THE LEGACY PITOMETER SERVICE WHICH HAS NOW BEEN SUPERCEDED BY [KEPTN QUALITY GATES](https://keptn.sh).
+I RECOMMEND READING THIS [KEPTN + PROMETHEUS TUTORIAL](https://medium.com/keptn/implementing-sli-slo-based-continuous-delivery-quality-gates-using-prometheus-9e17ec18ca36) INSTEAD.**

 Pitometer is an open source tool which allows you to specify your definitions of software quality in code, pull metrics from **anywhere**, then automatically grade your software into pass, warning or fail states.

 Your pipeline can then leverage that decision to promote or reject the deployment.